-When it comes to electroless nickel plating, you will be hard pressed to find any other nickel-plating companies capable of matching the work we do at Karas Plating.
-We provide high-quality electroless nickel plating solutions to our clients all over the UK and have done so for more than seventy years.
-Electroless nickel plating (or ENP, as it is often referred to) is a fast and effective process, widely in use across several industries.
+When it comes to electroless nickel plating (or ENP, as it is often referred to), you will be hard pressed to find any other nickel-plating companies capable of matching the work we do at Karas Plating.
+We provide high-quality plating solutions to our clients all over the UK and have done so for more than seventy years.
+This is a fast and effective process, widely in use across several industries.

 Electroless nickel plating is an immersion-based autocatalytic plating method that, unlike many similar techniques, does not require an electrical current.
 We utilise a chemical reducing agent (often sodium hydrosphite) to reduce the nickel ions in a metal deposit.
 With different solutions and multiple applications, it is easy enough to vary the thickness of the metal plating in this way.